 Quarter 3- Library

 Quarter 4- Art

 Related Arts rotate quarterly this year.
 Quarter 1, we will have music at 11:40-12:20.
 Then quarter 2, 3, and 4 will be at 2:20-3:00.

 Accelerated Reader (AR)

 AR is a computerized test that asks questions about the book a student just read.
 Most books that students read are AR books.
 Students will have an opportunity to take AR tests on the computer in class.
 If you would like to check to see if a book has an AR test, you can go to Broadway’s school webpage and click on AR Reading Book List.

 We will be ordering from Scholastic Book Clubs throughout the year.
 This is a good opportunity to purchase books on the appropriate reading level for your child at a discounted price.
 Points earned from our orders will be used to purchase more books for our classroom library.
 When ordering please make checks payable to Scholastic Book Clubs.
 You can also order the books online.
 Our class code is L9XMY.

 Water and Snacks

 Birthdays are such a fun time in school.
-On your child’s birthday, you are welcome to send in a treat to celebrate with the class.
+On your child’s birthday, you are more than welcome to send in a treat to celebrate with the class.
+The treat must be individually prepackaged this year.
 If your child has a summer birthday and wants to bring in a treat, just let me know.
-If we have any food allergies, I will let you know so you can plan a treat that works for everyone.
+Before you send a treat in, please just check with me to see about any food allergies.

 I look forward to servicing your child and you this year.
 Please inform me of any special concerns that you think I need to know about your child.
 I hope for a successful and productive year in third grade.
 Thanks so much for sharing your child with me!